Management Console is the primary point of interaction with the cloud failover appliance (CFA). It allows:

 To show extra information, hover over the bar.

-The Info bar in the lower part shows information about the version of the Management Console.
+The Info bar in the lower part shows the latest event from the status history of the cloud failover appliance.

 The RAID bar on the lower right indicates the status of the CFA RAID.